serpapi/code-challenge/README.md

 As instructed I added pages for Pablo Picasso and Claude Monet so you can run them the same way too:

+`thor serpapi:search_google_image "Pablo Picasso paintings"`

+OR

-`thor serpapi:search_google_image "Pablo Picasso paintings"` `thor serpapi:search_google_image "Claude Monet paintings"`
+`thor serpapi:search_google_image "Claude Monet paintings"`

+**Notes**

-**Note: I matched the search keyword with the filenames, so anything different will not hit the right page and will return an empty result**
++ I matched the search keyword with the filenames, so anything different will not hit the right page and will return an empty result
++ As of now July 2020, Google updated the structure of the result page, so I had to adapt the code with some switches with that fact for the 2 painters I choose.

 ## TESTING